-To measure progress towards English proficiency, assist in informing instructional placement, and to determine if a student may be ready to reclassify, the Summative ELPAC or Summative Alternate ELPAC are administered during the ELPAC testing window (Feb 1 -May 31).
+To measure progress towards English proficiency, assist in informing instructional placement, and to determine if a student may be ready to reclassify, the Summative ELPAC or Summative Alternate ELPAC are administered during the ELPAC testing window (Feb 1 - May 31).

-Students who are classified as ELs must continue to take the entire Summative ELPAC or Summative Alternate ELPAC every year until meeting reclassification criteria.
+Students who are classified as MELs must continue to take the entire Summative ELPAC or Summative Alternate ELPAC every year until meeting reclassification criteria.
 Parents may not opt students out of ELPAC testing.

-Parents are notified of test results within 30 days of receipt from the testing publisher through the district's Student Information System Parent Portal and again through the Annual Parent Notification Letter.
+Parents are notified of test results within 30 days of the start of the school year through the district's Student Information System Parent Portal and again through the Annual Parent Notification Letter.